tbedford/Website-Test/source/draft/radio-telemetry-with-nexmo-python.md

 edge-of-network is physically very remote, or possibly even moving.
-Obviously when you try to run cables from the GPS sensor on a train and wire it back to your logging unit you are in for some trouble.
-Telemetry by radio waves is more or less essential in that case.
+Obviously when you try to run cables from the GPS sensor on a train and wire it back to your logging unit you are in for some trouble! ;) Telemetry by radio waves is more or less essential in that case.
 You could simply store the data locally for downloading later, but this does not give you the real-time data you need in many scenarios.
-OK by real-time here we are not talking high frequency updates - we might only need to know the position of the train every 30 seconds or so.
+By real-time here we are not talking high frequency updates - we might only need to know the position of the train every 30 seconds or so.